Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 What Is a Legal Name Change?

 Sometimes people wish to be addressed by a name different from their current name.
-Following are some common reasons for a name change.
+Following are some common reasons to change your name legally:

 • A desire for a fancy new name